 - Coleman Montana 8-Person Tent

-If you want to know why these become our top tents, we dive into the details below — starting with a few key tent features you should consider before you choose your own best camping tent for family camping or a weekend with your buddies:
+If you want to know why these become our top camping tents, we dive into the details below, as well as cover more tents that might better fit your needs or budget.
+First, here are a few key tent features you should consider before you choose your own best camping tent for family camping or the right car-camping tent for a quick weekend trip with your buddies:

 Best Family Camping Tents: Freestanding Tents

 The best family camping tents are relatively freestanding, which makes them easier to set up in most locations.
 If you choose a camping tent that requires a lot of guy lines staked around the tent to hold its shape, you’re inevitably going to have kids tripping over those little cords as they run around and play.
 That usually just results in a crying kid, but sometimes it breaks your tent or the kid.
 So we like tents that will stand mostly on their own — and then have plenty of tie downs just in case you need them for bad weather.